View of Washington Square Park from the south towards the fountain and arch

 Are mentors involved with ECFI?

-ECFI hosts mentoring forums approximately once per semester, where we provide resources and strategies, and facilitate open discussions for mentors to share challenges and tips on providing mentorship.
+ECFI hosts mentoring forums approximately once per semester, where we provide resources, strategies, and facilitate open discussions to support mentors and strengthen the mentor-mentee journey..

 Who can I contact if I have further questions?

-Do I have access to resources to support my tenure and promotion journey?
+Do I have access to additional resources to support my tenure and promotion journey?

-We highly recommend the mentorship resources from Academic Impressions that may be accessed for free, using your NYU credentials.
-Academic Impressions offers curated resources on a breadth of topics to support faculty development, including high-quality synchronous and asynchronous sessions on scholarship, publishing, grant writing, student success, teaching and diversity and inclusion, among many other topics.
-Please feel free to reach out to facultyadvance@nyu.edu with questions regarding membership privileges for Academic Impressions.
+We highly recommend resources from Academic Impressions and NCFDD that may be accessed at no cost to faculty using your NYU credentials to access the NYU institutional membership.
+Academic Impressions and NCFDD offer curated resources on a breadth of topics to support faculty development, including high-quality synchronous and asynchronous sessions on scholarship, publishing, grant writing, fostering student success, teaching, and maintaining a vibrant writing practice, among many other topics.